northpolesec/santa/docs/concepts/mode.md

 will prevent all unknown binaries from running.
 This means that if the binary has no rules or scopes that apply, then it will be blocked.

-##### Standalone mode
+##### Standalone mode (Beta)

-When Santa is in Standalone Mode it will allow the user to approve their own binaries provided they authenticate biometrically with Touch ID.
-Upon a successful authentication Santa will then add a `SigningID` rule for the binary if it is validly signed and a `BINARY` if it is not signed at all.
+When Santa is in Standalone Mode it will allow the user to approve their own binaries provided they authenticate biometrically with TouchID.
+Upon a successful authentication Santa will then add a `SIGNINGID` rule for the binary if it is validly signed and a `BINARY` if it is not signed at all.

-When paired with Lockdown, it allows a user to quickly self approve in lieu of using a sync service.
+This allows a user to quickly self approve in lieu of using a sync service.
 If one is using a sync service Events will still be sent up to that sync service.

+Standalone mode typically requires TouchID  or password to approve binary execution.

+The configuration option `EnableStandalonePasswordFallback` can be disabled to make Standalone mode require physical access.
+When disabled only TouchID will be used for self-approval because this requires a physical interaction and cannot be spoofed by other software acting as a mouse/keyboard.

 {: .note}
-Standalone mode will not override explicit block rules when Santa is configured to use a sync service nor will it override static rules.
+Standalone mode will not override explicit block rules nor will it override static rules.

 ##### Changing Modes